pelithne/AKS-security-basics/workload-identity.md

-## Create Container Registry
+## Create Azure Container Registry (ACR)

-You will build an application that you will store in ACR.
-To create it, run this command:
+Later in this section you will build an application that you will store in Azure Container Registry.
+To create the registry, run this command:

 ````
  az acr create --resource-group $RESOURCE_GROUP --name $ACRNAME